-From time to time, the Group considers the acquisition of complementary businesses or assets where the opportunity is presented to do so at attractive prices.
-Further acquisitions to be made by the Group may be subject to certain approvals (for example, shareholder or antitrust approvals which may or may not be obtained or may be obtained subject to remedies, including the divestment of assets).
-Business combinations entail a number of risks, including ongoing regulatory conditions and obligations, the ability of the Group to effectively integrate the businesses acquired with its existing operations and the realisation of anticipated synergies, significant one-time write-offs or restructuring charges, unanticipated costs, addressing possible differences in business culture, processes, controls, procedures and systems and failing to integrate and motivate key employees and/or retain certain individuals during the integration period.
+From time to time, the Group considers the acquisition of or merger with complementary businesses or assets where the opportunity is presented to do so at attractive prices.
+For instance, on 3 April 2023, the Company announced that it had submitted the Merger Demerger Proposal to the board of directors of Teck on 26 March 2023 to merge with Teck and to simultaneously demerge their combined coal businesses, and on 12 June 2023 the Company announced that it had submitted an alternative proposal to acquire Teck's steelmaking coal business.
+For further details of the Merger Demerger Proposal and the Teck response, see "Description of the Company and the Group-Recent Developments- Proposal for a merger between Glencore plc and Teck Resources Limited and simultaneous demerger of the combined coal business, and alternative proposal to acquire Teck's steelmaking coal business".
+Further acquisitions or mergers to be made by the Group such as the Proposed Merger Demerger (as defined below), may be subject to certain approvals (for example, shareholder or antitrust or foreign investment approvals which may or may not be obtained or may be obtained subject to remedies, including the divestment of assets).
+Business combinations entail a number of risks, including ongoing regulatory conditions and obligations, the ability of the Group to effectively integrate the businesses acquired with its existing operations and the realisation of anticipated synergies, significant onetime write-offs or restructuring charges, unanticipated costs, addressing possible differences in business culture, processes, controls, procedures and systems and failing to integrate and motivate key employees and/or retain certain individuals during the integration period.
 The Group may also face challenges with redeploying resources in different areas of operations to improve efficiency and minimising the diversion of management attention from ongoing business concerns.

 Failure to successfully integrate a business could have a material adverse effect on the Group's business, financial condition, results of operations or prospects.
 The Group may also be liable for the past acts, omissions or liabilities of companies or businesses it has acquired, which may be unforeseen or greater than anticipated at the time of the relevant acquisition.
-In addition, various factors could impact the estimated synergies for potential acquisitions and have a material adverse impact on the Group's business, results of operations and financial condition.
+In addition, various factors could impact the estimated synergies for potential acquisitions or mergers and have a material adverse impact on the Group's business, results of operations and financial condition.